So what can you do?

-Why smart employees make poor benefits decisions—and what to do about it
+Why employees make poor benefits decisions—and what to do about it

-To attract and retain top people, companies often present benefits packages that have lots of choices and flexible options.
-While in theory this would allow each person to customize a plan to his or her exact needs, people tend to get overwhelmed by the number of choices available and find it impossible to research each option thoroughly.
-Similarly, only a small percentage of people really grasp the complexity of plan cost levers such as deductibles, co-pays, and maximum out-of-pocket (MOOP/OOPM) costs, so they may not know how to pick the plan that’s right for them.
+To attract and retain top people, companies often present benefits packages with multiple options.
+While in theory this would allow each person to select the plan that fits his or her exact needs, people tend to feel overwhelmed by more choices, and find it near impossible to research each option thoroughly.
+Similarly, only a small percentage of people really grasp the complexity of plan cost levers such as deductibles, copayments, and maximum out-of-pocket (MOOP/OOPM) costs, so they may not know how to pick the plan that’s right for them.

-Real-world examples can help showcase how different plans work—include situations like a planned pregnancy, an unexpected sports injury, or ongoing treatment of a chronic condition so your people can understand what their responsibility would be in each situation.
+Real-world examples can help showcase how different plans work—include situations like a planned pregnancy, an unexpected sports injury, or ongoing treatment of a chronic condition, so your people can better understand their cost responsibility in each situation.

 Even as more and more resources for health insurance education pop up, confusion about what all that language actually means persists.
 A 2006 study from the U.S. Department of Education found that only 12% of American adults were proficient in their health literacy.

-Give your people benefits information in plain, straightforward language, and consider offering glossaries at your Open Enrollment information sessions.
+Give your people benefits information in plain, straightforward language, and consider offering a benefits glossary during your Open Enrollment information sessions.

 Translating benefits to costs